 ShipStation’s shipping calculator also functions as a rate-shopping tool by comparing a wide variety of shipping options.

 The tool is well-developed and intuitive and allows users to toggle between different carriers and methods for each parcel.
 All rates displayed are up-to-date and accurate—meaning that the rate you choose is exactly what you’ll be charged.
 If available, delivery estimates will also be shown.

 The software will only display rates from carriers you’ve integrated and connected to your account.
 But, as explained above, ShipStation integrates with more carriers than any other shipping solution available.

 ShipStation’s advanced returns management features create a significant edge over other shipping solutions.

 Its main offering is a branded returns portal, which saves time by allowing your customers to perform self-service returns on your site.
 Click through the images below to see how the element works:

 ShipStation supports scan-based labels (also known as POUR labels), so you can provide customers with convenient shipping without the risk of paying for unused labels.

 Like all of our top picks for shipping software, ShipStation allows you to save time and labor by automating various tasks.

 Automations work by programming “if-then” rules into the software.
-For example, a rule could dictate if an order is placed within a certain region, then select a specified carrier and delivery method for the parcel.
+For example, a rule could dictate if an order is placed within a certain region and then select a specified carrier and delivery method for the parcel.
 For every order meeting the criteria, ShipStation will purchase and print the shipping label automatically.